HassiumTeam/Hassium/docs/Introduction.md

 part of it is like what you would put inside of a while loop, it is the condition that must return true for the statements in the for loop to execute.
 The third statement is generally used to increment the counter variable.
-Here is an example of a program that counts from 1 to 10 using a for loop called ForPrgm.hs:
+Here is an example of a program that counts from 1 to 10 using a for loop called ForPrgm.has:
 ```
 $SUMMARY: Counts from 1 to 10 using a for loop$